noble-antwi/aws_projects/Three_Tier_WebApplication/README.md

 ```

-COnnection to the DB has been established after typing in the password
+Connection to the DB has been established after typing in the password

 ![DBCOnnected](media/028_CBConnectionSuccess.png)

-The next thing is to create a tdatabse with which we can interract with.
-The name of the DB to be created is webappdb which will be created with the command CREATE DATABASE webappdb;
+The next thing is to create a database with which we can interract with.
+The name of the DB to be created is **webappdb** which will be created with the command ``CREATE DATABASE webappdb;``

 After the DB was created, a table was also created using the command

 ``` sql